christianityorigins/website/books/_posts/2024-10-14-scythians-new-world.md

     *   **Antikythera Mechanism (c.
 100 BCE):** Analog computer for astronomy.
     *   **Star Pathing:** Canary Islands (28°N) to Cuba (28°N) – sail due west by North Star.
     *   **Currents:** Canary Current to Caribbean (30-40 days).
 Gulf Stream return to Europe (40-50 days).
 This creates a round-trip Atlantic circuit.
+*   **The Arctic "Hyperborean" Shortcut**
+    *   Conventional history says ships went around the world.
+The Scythians went over it.
+The Ice-Free Corridor: During the "Medieval Warm Period" (which was actually the Hegemony’s peak before the Vatican back-dated it), the Arctic was navigable.
+The Scythian-Greenland Link: R1a "Hyperboreans" in Greenland were the traffic controllers for the Great Circle sailing route between the Black Sea and the Great Lakes.
+The Evidence: Ancient maps (like the Piri Reis) showing an ice-free Queen Maud Land or North Pole are not "mistakes"; they are Hegemony flight/sailing charts from before the 535 CE climate shift.

 **6. Theological and Architectural Blueprints**